Endokomuna: 1980s

 Its main programmatic line was resistance against "further decay of the state" and opposition "toward activities that threaten Polish national existence".
 The Grunwald Patriotic Union was named after the site of the Battle of Grunwald (a medieval conflict in which Poles defeated the Teutonic Knights in 1410) and served as a medium of nationalist, anti-German and antisemitic agitation; it demanded a plaque to "honor patriots and Communists who had fallen victim to the Zionist terror" and undermined the opposition by spreading rumours about the Jewish origins of Solidarity leaders.
 It was the main Endo-Communist organization in the 1980s apart from PRON, and was seen as the embodiment of "komunoendecja".

 Post-communist relevance

 Jan Dobraczyński, an associate of Piasecki and Endecja activists who became the chairman of the Patriotic Movement for National Rebirth.

 Shortly before 1989, Jaruzelski changed the course and instead pursued a strategy of reaching a "round table" agreement with Solidarity, mediated by the Catholic Church.
 This decision was strongly opposed by Grunwald, which took a hardline stance - Grunwald members were ones of the few delegates to vote against the Polish United Workers' Party self-dissolution at its last congress in January 1990.
 Rafał Pankowski argues that while Grunwald was unable to prevent the Polish Round Table Agreement and collapse of the communist regime, it was successful in terms of "educating a significant group of die-hard nationalist activists" who went on to found and participate in political parties of the 1990s and 2000s Poland, on both the far left and far right.

+On the fall of the People's Republic of Poland, political scientist Gerald M. Easter wrote:

+By the 1970s and 1980s, the PZPR itself had moved away from earlier forms of Leninism and Stalinism, toward national communism.
+That was the ideology overthrown in 1989.
+For anyone who embraced the broad framework of liberal democracy (stretching from social democrats through libertarians to Christian democrats), this was an unambiguous victory.
+But many in Poland did not want that sort of revolution back in the 1980s.
+Instead, they longed for a state that would repudiate the whole liberal vertex.
+They wanted a state that would preserve the PZPR's commitment to social cohesion, cultural homogeneity, and nationalism, but imbue it with a Catholic rather than a leftist vocabulary.